darshan010509/Ex.No.5/README.md

-EXP 5: COMPARATIVE ANALYSIS OF DIFFERENT TYPES OF PROMPTING PATTERNS AIM
+# EXP 5: COMPARATIVE ANALYSIS OF DIFFERENT TYPES OF PROMPTING PATTERNS
+# DATE: 16.9.2025
+# REGISTRATION NO: 212222080013

+# AIM

 To test and compare how ChatGPT responds to Naïve (broad, unstructured) prompts versus Basic (clear, refined, structured) prompts across multiple scenarios.
 The experiment aims to analyze the quality, accuracy, and depth of responses and determine how prompt clarity influences output performance.

-ALGORITHM
+# ALGORITHM

 Define Prompt Types: